Xorlent/Easy-Cisco-Backup/README.md

   - Open a PowerShell window.
   - Run BackupCiscoSwitches.ps1
     - Note, this script is intended to run as frequently as once per day.
-    - Create a daily scheduled task to run this script for a hands-free config backups.
+    - Create a daily scheduled task to run this script for hands-free config backups.
   - Thank Simon Tatham!

 ### A note on security